pustotnik/zenmake/docs/buildconf-taskparams.rst

 export-includes
 """""""""""""""""""""
-    If it's True then it exports value of ``includes`` for all buld tasks depending on the current task.
+    If it's True then it exports value of ``includes`` for all build tasks which depend on the current task.
 Also it can be one or more paths for explicit exporting.
 By default it's False.

     If paths contain spaces and all these paths are listed